 I am not sure if this is the problem, but I spotted two things:

-• both the cabinets and robot arm must have their position target and state reset.
+version and giving the correct ids for both the robot arm and the cabinets. - both the cabinets and robot arm must have their position target and state reset.
 The dof state represents the current joint positions, while the target represents the IK target for where the joint should move to.
 If you fail to reset both, the cabinet/arm will move straight after reset towards the previous goal.
 It could also cause your crash.

-I can see that you have no call to simulate or refresh inside the reset function.
+inside the reset function.
 The way the reset is handled in the examples is faulty to some extent.
 I would recommend trying to introduce those calls so that the next observation you calculate is accurate and using the latest numbers.

 Please keep me updated!